pjakiela/ECON523/exercises/R3-DD1.md

 ### Question 1

 Use R's `ggplot` package to make a graph of maternal mortality in the two wings of the hospital.
-First, use the following code to define the dark blue and dar orange color's from the Okabe-Ito colorblind-friendly palette
+First, use the following code to define the dark blue and dark orange color's from the Okabe-Ito colorblind-friendly palette
 ```
 oiblue <- "#0072B2"
 oiverm <- "#D55E00"